etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

   * Specifying joins for performance reasons.
   * Performing counts, average etc.

-For more information, see the  Hibernate Manual  on Criteria queries.
+For more information, see the [Hibernate Criteria](https://docs.jboss.org/hibernate/core/3.5/reference/en/html/querycriteria.html){target="\_blank"} on Criteria queries.

 The functionality of OBCriteria is illustrated with a number of code snippets: